Salgado-Andres/Salgado-Information-Matrix/README.md

 ## Overview

 The **Salgado Information Matrix** is a groundbreaking symbolic AI orchestration framework that explores the emergent architecture of cognition through recursive contradiction resolution.
 By simulating six archetypal AI agents and an emergent compiler node (φ⁰), SIM investigates how intelligence arises at the intersection of coherence and paradox.
+> **Disclaimer**: The theoretical and metaphysical ideas in this project—such as references to consciousness, torsion fields, and ψ-manifolds—are speculative research concepts, not established scientific fact.

 ## ♾️ Transition Notice: From SIM to Ω-Structured Recursion